310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Mizusaba %}
 They’re pretty ordinary people, really — It’s just that they believe in a unique religion\~.
 They also had connections with the main island back when Hoshijima was still confined\~.

-My grandpa was the point of contact back then, and he’d sometimes ship any basic needs over by boat~.
+My grampa was the point of contact back then, and he’d sometimes ship any basic needs over by boat~.
 {% endbubble %}

 {% bubble Chiaki frown %}